cerb/cerb.github.io/_guides/classifiers/yes-no.md

 If a user responds to the bot with _"sure, make it happen!"_, the classifier may predict with 99.82% confidence that the user meant _"yes"_.
 If instead the user says _"stop, I don't want this"_, the classifier may predict with 82.97% confidence that they meant _"no"_.

-With that information, a bot can pick the appropriate [outcome](/docs/bots/#decisions-and-outcomes) for a _"Did they say yes?"_ decision.
+With that information, an automation can pick the appropriate [outcome](/docs/automations/commands/decision/) for a _"Did they say yes?"_ decision.

 In this guide, we'll quickly build the above classifier so that you can use it in your own bot behaviors.